chaselambda/chaselambda.github.io/_posts/2014-11-25-how-tmux-starts-up-an-adventure-with-linux-tools.markdown

 ### Why does daemon not call our special fork?
 Here's my guess: daemon and fork are in the same library: `unistd.h`.
 Daemon doens't need to externally look for the fork function through dynamic linking because it already knows where it is.
 I haven't yet confirmed this though.

+### Wait wait.
+How does tmux start up?
+Right!
+So turns out the source just tells us, and all this debugging wasn't necessary at all :p.
+It forks a child in `server_start`, which then forks a further child and kills itself (by calling `daemon`).
+Now that that grandchild has no parent, `init` picks it up.
+Nice!